craj100200/APP_INIT_BARE_MINIMUM/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Bare minimum APP_INITIALIZER
+This is a bare minimum Angular project describing the use of APP_INITIALIZER It simply shows for alerts 1,2,3,4 in sequence and then app.component.ts constructor is called.
+This ensures that code in APP_INITIALIZER is executed before any component is loaded.